naidu199/BrainTumor_Survival_Time_Analysis/README.md

-# BrainTumar_Survival_Time_Analysis
+# BrainTumor_Survival_Time_Analysis
-Exploring Regression Models for Predicting Brain Tumor Survival Time This repository contains code, data, and documentation for a project aimed at developing and evaluating regression models to predict survival time for patients with brain tumors.
+Exploring Regression Models for Predicting Brain Tumor Survival Time This repository contains code, data, and documentation for a project aimed at developing and evaluating regression models to predict survival time for patients with brain tumors.\

+Finding the survival rate of a person suffering with the Brain Tumor